michaelforney/libblit/README.md

 # libblit

 libblit is a small 2D graphics library.
-It aims to provide an API along the lines of the X11 render extension, Plan 9's libdraw, and Go's image/draw package.
+It aims to provide an API along the lines of the [X11 render extension][x11-render], Plan 9's [libdraw][plan9-libdraw], and Go's [image/draw][go-image/draw] package.
 Another goal is to provide a common interface that can be used with a variety of windowing systems and rendering systems.

 Here are some planned rendering and display mechanisms: